 Fun fact: Dunatis is actually a top-ranked monster, and I mean “top” without exaggeration: his challenge level is for some reason marked as strong as end game monsters.
 If we had saved scummed, Liz could have potentially learned any skill in the game from this guy.
 Too bad I had forgotten about that, as save-scumming’s generally Marathon fair play!

 (Weird fact: in FFLII, Lynn seems to be a young child, which arguably doubles as an explanation for her martial arts deficiencies.
 In SaGa 2 DS, she seems to be a teen or preteen!
-This makes the idea of your dad having a double life a lot more confusing, and I’m not sure I agree with the change!)
+This makes the idea of your dad having a double life that started when you were a child a lot more confusing, considering you may be a teen yourself!
+As a result, I’m not sure I agree with the change!)

 At that point we were finished with World Four, and there was no real fanfare leading us out.
 Kyle expected a boss fight with Apollo (a townsperson had suspected Apollo of being evil for no good reason, and when there’s no good reason for doing something in a game, you know it must be true!) but Apollo had already left!
 Jerk!
 Not letting us kill him!
 Who does that?